 Learn more about our Lymphoma Treatment Program.

-The Hematologic Malignancies Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center is home to one of the top leukemia treatment programs in the world.
+The Hematologic Malignancy Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center is home to one of the top leukemia treatment programs in the world.
 Our program has played a leading role in refining treatment for childhood leukemia, resulting in cure rates of more than 90 percent for acute lymphoblastic leukemia (ALL).
 We continue to lead clinical trials designed to increase cure rates, decrease treatment-related side effects, and improve care for long-term survivors.

 Leukemias that we treat include: